 The Toronto Centre for Applied Buddhism provides on-line Buddhist counselling and psychological support to university students and adults for academic, interpersonal and mental health concerns.
-We also provide on-line Buddhist spiritual care support to people experiencing loss and grief.
-You do not need to be identified as a Buddhist to benefit from our services, but you do need to be open to the Buddhist teachings to reap the full benefit.
-Our services are available to residents of Ontario and are supported by the larger Buddhist community.
-Our services are free of charge.
+We also provide on-line Buddhist spiritual care support in the tradition of kalyanamitra (spiritual mentorship/friendship) to people who are experiencing loss and grief or similar concerns.
+You do not need to be identified as a Buddhist to benefit from our services, but you do need to be open to practising the Buddhist teachings to reap the full benefit.
+In addition to English, our spiritual care support services are also offered in the Chinese (Cantonese and Mandarin), Khmer, Laotian, Tibetan and Vietnamese languages.
+Thanks to the generosity of our volunteers and the support of the larger Buddhist community, our services are free of charge**.

 If you are interested in our Buddhist counselling services, please email email@example.com or leave a confidential voice message for our Intake Coordinators at 905-474-2551.
 Please make sure to include your name, your phone number, and your availability for an intake phone call, which would take 15 minutes to half an hour.
 Please also give us permission to leave a voice message.
 We aim to reply to your inquiry within three business days.

 One of our Intake Coordinators will phone you to provide information about our services and complete an intake form with you.
-Once that form is completed, you will be assigned a counsellor at our Buddhist clinic.
+We do currently have a wait-list.
+Once the intake is completed and when a counsellor is available, you will be introduced to the counsellor assigned to you.

 Counselling sessions last 50 minutes and they take place on a weekly or bi-weekly basis.
 Sessions are provided on-line or by telephone.
 A course of therapy is up to eight sessions, but the exact number of sessions received may vary depending on the presenting challenges.